Dental Bridges Lexington, KY

 Step 4: Placing Your New Bridge

 In about two to three weeks, your permanent bridge will be ready.
 You will return to our Lexington office.
-Dr. Chambers will carefully check the fit, the comfort, and the look of your new bridge.
+Dr. Chambers will carefully check the fit, comfort, and appearance of your new bridge.

 She will make sure your bite feels right and that the color blends seamlessly with your natural teeth.
 Once everything is perfect, she will cement it securely in place.

-- Keep up with your regular dental checkups.
-We will examine your bridge at each visit, clean around it thoroughly, and make sure everything is healthy.
+Keep up with your regular dental checkups.
+We will examine your bridge at each visit, thoroughly clean around it, and ensure everything is healthy.
 Regular visits are the key to catching small issues before they become big problems.

 Frequently Asked Questions